 there’s all sorts of food on here, but it does heavily lean towards desserts (cake cake cake) and vegetables. i tend to gravitate away from meat simply due to personal palate preferences.

-I’m trying to put less emphasis on timing, since people get hung up on sauteeing their onions for exactly fifteen minutes, rather than waiting until they’re golden and tender and a thick crust of fond is coating the pan.
-I also tend to use certain phrases (evoo) or assume knowledge (brown the butter), and I’m sorry if it’s confusing!
-Comment on the post or email me (heather AT deliciousnotgorgeous DOT com) and I can clarify.
-Or search it up on the web!
-There’s so many great resources out there that can break it down with great instructions, pictures, the science behind it, etc.
+i’m trying to put less emphasis on timing, since people get hung up on sauteeing their onions for exactly fifteen minutes, rather than waiting until they’re golden and tender and a thick crust of fond is coating the pan. i also tend to use certain phrases (evoo) or assume knowledge (brown the butter), and i’m sorry if it’s confusing! comment on the post or email me (deliciousnotgorgeous AT gmail DOT com) and i can clarify. or search it up on the web! there’s so many great resources out there that can break it down with great instructions, pictures, the science behind it, etc.